Monicasfe/Bioinformatics-_Project/README.md

 In here it possible to find fucntions that allow to:

-  __-->__ Generate staphylococcus pahges datasets in _.csv_ format (however these functions can be changed in order to generate datasets for other organims).
+  __-->__ Generate staphylococcus phages datasets in _.csv_ format (however these functions can be changed in order to generate datasets for other organims).

   __-->__ Find specific proteins inside the genome and generate _.txt_ files conatining the genomes with the wanted proteins.